Holographic Floquet states in low dimensions (II): D3/D5 system at finite temperature

-Black hole embeddings can be further subdivided into two classes, {\em thermal} and {\em conical}.
-The first ones hit the bulk black hole horizon, while the second ones close up at $\psi=1$ with a conical singularity, most likely a reflection of the sink of energy pumped by the electric field in a conducting albeit non-dissipative system.
+Black hole embeddings can be further subdivided into two classes, \textit{thermal} and \textit{conical}.
+The first ones hit the bulk black hole horizon, while the second ones close up at $\psi=1$ with a conical singularity, most likely a reflection of the sink of energy pumped by the electric field in a conducting, albeit non-dissipative system.
 These conical black hole embeddings are the remnant of the ones that were studied in \cite{Garbayo_2020} at zero temperature.
 For a constant electric field they were analyzed in \cite{Mas_2009,Kim_2011}.
+The two lower embeddings in the right plot of Fig. \ref{fig:rcEmbeddings} are examples of each class.

 As a technical remark, notice that, in order to solve numerically for the black hole embeddings, boundary conditions must be placed at the singular shell.
+This can be done by expanding the fields as

+with $\psi_0=\psi(u_c)$, and similarly for $b_0$ and $\chi_0$.
+These parameters can be chosen freely and give rise to different solutions with different UV asymptotics.
+However, the equations of motion derived from the action \eqref{eq:actionD5} are naïvely divergent at $u=u_c$.
+Therefore, the three derivatives $\psi_1$, $b_1$ and $\chi_1$ are not free but commanded by regularity.
+The precise expressions are lengthy and provide no further insight, so they are omitted here.

-The first derivatives are then not free but commanded by regularity (see eqs. \eqref{singular_shell_expansion}\eqref{ucond} and \eqref{ABC}).
-In contrast, we could place boundary conditions at the background horizon for the embedding function $\psi$ and the module $b$, but not for the phase $\chi$ since this function diverges logarithmically as $\log(u-u_h)$ (see Eq. \eqref{chihordiv}).
-Starting from the effective horizon, then, one can integrate either outwards or inwards and this is how the thermal and/or conical embeddings are completed.
+In contrast, we could choose boundary conditions at the background horizon for the embedding function $\psi$ and the module $b$, but not for the phase $\chi$, since this function diverges logarithmically as $u\to u_h$.
+Starting from the effective horizon, then, one can integrate either outwards or inwards and this is how the thermal and/or conical embeddings are distinguished.